 4. VIP Customers –

 This is a great flow to build loyal customers, repeat business and word of mouth referrals for your business.
-With this flow you can build such relationship with a part of your customers who are always their for you; spreading your word on social media, personal friend circle or being your ambassador for your business wherever they needs to be.
+With this flow you can build such a relationship with a part of your customers who are always there for you; spreading your word on social media, personal friend circle or being your ambassador for your business wherever they need to be.

 You have to decide what is the definition of a VIP customer for you.
-It can be based on life time order value or it can be based on lifetime number of orders or any other milestone that sounds important to you.
+It can be based on lifetime order value or it can be based on the lifetime number of orders or any other milestone that sounds important to you.

-Segment your customers based on the milestone you set and than the “VIP’s should get the VIP treatment”.
+Segment your customers based on the milestone you set and then the “VIPs should get the VIP treatment”.